-As Super Bowl XLVI approaches, whether you’re pulling for the Giants, or call yourself a “Pats” fan, there is one thing most of us will share in common this Sunday– the traditional Super Bowl party grub.
-While the game is a great time to spend time with loved ones and share in fun competitive camaraderie, the chances of overindulging from a nutritional standpoint are fairly good.
+No matter which team you cheer for, there is one thing most of us will share in common — the traditional tailgating party grub.
+While a football game is a great time to spend time with loved ones and share in fun competitive camaraderie, the chances of overindulging from a nutritional standpoint are fairly good.
 Chips and dip, loaded baked potatoes, burgers and fries, you name it and it will probably be somewhere in the room on Sunday.

 To help you steer your team of party goers in a healthy direction, below you’ll find two fantastic Super Bowl party recipes to incorporate into your festivities this weekend:

 Healthier Buffalo Chicken Strips

 This recipe packs in all that Buffalo wing flavor without the traditional Buffalo wing fat.
 Try these spicy chicken tenders marinated in buttermilk and hot sauce for a tasty, low fat crowd pleaser.

 - 1 1/2 lb boneless, skinless chicken breasts, cut into 2 inch strips.

 - 1/4 cup whole wheat flour